Reel-to-reel audio tape recording: Pre-recorded tapes

 The first prerecorded reel-to-reel tapes were introduced in the United States in 1949; the catalog contained fewer than ten titles with no popular artists.
 In 1952, EMI started selling pre-recorded tapes in Great Britain.
 The tapes were two-sided and mono (2 tracks) and were duplicated in real time on modified EMI BTR2 recorders.
 RCA Victor joined the reel-to-reel business in 1954.
 In 1955, EMI released 2-track stereosonic tapes, although the catalog took longer to be published.
 Since these EMI tapes were much more expensive than a vinyl LP record, sales were poor; still, EMI released over 300 stereosonic titles.
 Then they introduced their Twin Packs, which contained the equivalent of two LP albums but played at 3.75 ips.

-The heyday of prerecorded reel-to-reel tapes was the mid-1960s, but after the introduction of less complicated cassette tapes and 8-track tapes, the number of albums released on prerecorded reel-to-reel tape dropped dramatically despite their superior sound quality.
+The heyday of prerecorded reel-to-reel tapes was the mid-1960s, but after the introduction of cassette tapes and 8-track tapes, which were less complicated to use, the number of albums released on prerecorded reel-to-reel tape dropped dramatically despite their superior sound quality.
 By the late 1960s, their retail prices were considerably higher than competing formats, and musical genres were limited to ones most likely to appeal to well-heeled audiophiles willing to contend with the cumbersome threading of open-reel tape.
-The introduction of the Dolby noise-reduction system narrowed the performance gap between cassettes and reel-to-reel, and by 1976 prerecorded reel-to-reel offerings had almost completely disappeared, even from record stores and audio equipment shops.
+The introduction of the Dolby noise-reduction system narrowed the performance gap between cassettes and reel-to-reel, and by 1976, prerecorded reel-to-reel offerings had almost completely disappeared, even from record stores and audio equipment shops.
 Columbia House advertisements in 1978 showed that only one-third of new titles were available on reel-to-reel; they continued to offer a select number of new releases in the format until 1984.

 "Heavenly" by Johnny Mathis.
 Produced by Columbia Records (CQ 333).
 Circa 1959.
 Recorded for playback at 7.5 ips.

 Sales were very low and specialized during the 1980s.
 Audiophile reel tapes were made under license by Barclay-Crocker between 1977 and 1986.
 Licensors included Philips, Deutsche Grammophon, Argo, Vanguard, Musical Heritage Society, and L'Oiseau Lyre.
 Barclay-Crocker tapes were all Dolby encoded and some titles were also available in the dbx format.
 The majority of the catalog contained classical recordings, with a few jazz and movie soundtrack albums.
-Barclay-Crocker tapes were duplicated on modified Ampex 440 machines at four times the playback speed, unlike popular reel tapes which were duplicated at 16 times the playback speed.
+Barclay-Crocker tapes were duplicated on modified Ampex 440 machines at four times the playback speed, unlike popular reel tapes, which were duplicated at 16 times the playback speed.

 Technology

-Reel-to-reel tape recording is done with electro-magnetism, electronic audio circuitry, and electro-mechanical drive systems.
+Reel-to-reel tape recording is done with electromagnetism, electronic audio circuitry, and electromechanical drive systems.